Oxolo/oxapi-python/README.md

 <a><img width="300" alt="OxAPI Logo" src="https://dr96isfyftsoo.cloudfront.net/logo-transparent.png"></a>
 </p>

-This Python library provides simplified access to the OxAPI from applications written in the Python language.
+This Python library provides simplified access to the OxAPI from applications written in Python.

 ```python
 import oxapi